A Personal Journey Toward Housing Equity and Justice

 In 1993 my family became homeless.
 I remember our first nights in the Salvation Army Shelter.
 I was nine almost ten years old and I remember sleeping on the top bunk of a metal bunk bed that I shared with my four-year-old sister while my mom and newborn brother shared the bunk below.
 As I looked around there were almost a hundred women and children in one large room all in these bunk beds, lined up in rows.
 All of us had different backgrounds and circumstances but all of us were without housing.
 We moved to another shelter a few months later where my family would share one room with four beds, one for each of us.
 My family battled homelessness on and off for over 20 years, despite my mom working consistently for most of this time.
 No matter how much my mom worked, housing cost outpaced her income and that was back in the 90s and early 2000s.
 When I go back to North Carolina most of the former homes we did have, one being a trailer on a small hill of red clay and sparse patches of grass are gone.
 Where that trailer sat are now homes valued at $900,000.
 They even changed the name of the street from Firth Court to Tippah Park Court, just to make sure the remnants of what was there were completely erased.

-My entire youth from, 1993-2004 I was fighting for survival.
-Alongside my family I fought what felt like a never-ending battle of being housing insecure.
+My entire youth, from 1993-2004, I was fighting for survival.
+Alongside my family I fought what felt like was a never-ending battle of being housing insecure.
 The experience was a source of pain and, honestly, some days it still is.
 I tell this story not as a sad story about my life but as an example of what is happening in cities and towns across the world where people are not just losing their homes, but their communities.
 This experience as a youth was the catalyst for the work that I have done and continue to do.
 I want to ensure that less people experience what my family and I experienced, and if by chance they find themselves in a similar situation, they can come out on the other side with a comfortable place to call home.
 In 2008, I became a community organizer with the Chicago Coalition for the Homeless, now the Chicago Coalition to end Homelessness.
 Becoming an organizer gave young Ashley a voice, it turned my shame and pain into passion and purpose.
 I focused less on what happened to me, but why it happened and why it was continuing to happen to others.

 Ashley as an organizer in Chicago